Is Romelu Lukaku dating American pop star Megan Thee Stallion? New images spark rumors

 This includes embedded content from social media networks that may want to write or read cookies.
 You have not given permission for this.

 Not much is known about Lukaku’s personal life.
-Lukaku recently announced that apart from Romeo (5), he also has a second son, Jordan (1).
+The Red Devils recently announced that they have a second son, Jordan (1), apart from Romeo (5).
 He was able to keep it a secret for over a year.

-Read this also.
-Romelu Lukaku has not one, but two sons: ‘Jordan and Romeo give me peace’
+It is also unknown who is the mother of his children and whether he has a steady partner.

 There were still many ‘beautiful people’ at Lautaro Martinez’s wedding in northern Italy’s Lake Como.
 Lionel Messi – like many other Argentine teammates – may have been there with his wife, Antonella Roccuzzo.